You can’t put a plaster on a panic attack.

 As stigma surrounding mental health issues starts to erode, more and more businesses, large and small, are realising that, as well being The Right Thing To Do, that taking proactive measure to help their staff feel empowered to talk about and take-action on poor mental health has a positive effect on staff retention, absenteeism, productivity and, ultimately the bottom-line.

 Birmingham CBT runs a number of mental health first aid courses that can help your colleagues to understanding the realities of mental health; to recognise the signs of trouble; and to learning effective intervention.

 Get in touch to find out how we can help.
-Find out more about CBT Therapy in Birmingham.
+Find out more about CBT in Birmingham.